 Organised under the auspices of ABFER, with support from the University of Chicago Booth School of Business, the National University of Singapore Business School, and the Monetary Authority of Singapore (MAS), the 7th Asian Monetary Policy Forum (AMPF) will be held on 12 June 2020.
 This Forum will be of interest to central bankers, academics and private sector analysts, with its focus on pressing monetary policy issues in Asia.

 The Forum was held in Singapore in past years.
 This year, due to the COVID-19 pandemic, the 7th AMPF will take place in the form of recorded videos provided by the speakers.
-The videos will be available on this page from 12 June, at 0900h SGT (0100h GMT).
 Questions and comments on the Keynote Speech and Commissioned Paper can be submitted via the online form when the videos are available.
 Submissions will close on 13 June, 1700h SGT (0900h GMT) and responses from the speakers will be available on our website after 20 June.